uchicago-2025-capp30122/30122-project-treehuggers/README.md

 uv sync
 ```

-4) To (re)create the files used in the dashboard, you can run:
+4) (Optional) To recreate the files used in the dashboard, you can run:
 ```
 uv run python green_spaces
 ```